gamedesigns/script2game/demo.md

 Sherlock Holmes: Ah, you've finally arrived.
 I've been expecting you.
 There's a case that requires your attention.

 Sherlock Holmes: A series of burglaries in the city.
 Nothing seems to be taken, but there are strange symbols left at each scene.
-(Hint) If you ask him about an experiment, he will leave to the laboratory.
+(Hint) If you ask him about an experiment, he will leave to the Laboratory.

 1. Ask him about the experiment.
     Sherlock Holmes: I need to test an interesting chemical reaction for my forensic experiment.
 Thank you for reminding me!
 (Leaves to the Laboratory).